telerik/document-processing-docs/libraries/radwordsprocessing/concepts/fields/merge-field.md

 ## Inserting

-Inserting a merge field is easily achieved through the [RadFlowDocumentEditor]({%slug radwordsprocessing-editing-radflowdocumenteditor%})'s __InsertField()__ method.
+Inserting a Merge field is easily achieved through the [RadFlowDocumentEditor]({%slug radwordsprocessing-editing-radflowdocumenteditor%})'s __InsertField()__ method.
 It accepts code as first argument and result as second argument.

 #### __[C#] Example 1: Insert Merge field__